 from a particular mixture of minerals at the solidus temperature.

 Exhumation.
 The process of bringing deeply buried rock to

 the surface as a result of tectonic forces.

 Extrusive.
 Describes an igneous rock that cools on the surface of the earth and, as a result, is glassy or has very small crystals, difficult to see even with a magnifier.

-specific environment.
-It is common for there to be multiple facies
+environment.
+It is common for there to be multiple facies within a

 Fault.
 A fracture in the brittle upper crust of the earth, with the beds on either side displaced from each other.